Highlights and updates

 But all of this changed in 2014

 Until the end of 2013, healthy applicants could still apply for underwritten individual plans.
-Originally, those plans were scheduled to be replaced by ACA-compliant coverage as of the start of 2014, but the Obama Administration has allowed those transitional (grandmothered) plans to continue to renew until October 1, 2017, as long as they terminate by December 31, 2017.
+Originally, those plans were scheduled to be replaced by ACA-compliant coverage as of the start of 2014, but the Obama Administration, and later the Trump Administration allowed those transitional (grandmothered) plans to continue to renew until October 1, 2018, as long as they terminate by December 31, 2018.
 Not all states accepted the provision to allow grandmothered plans to remain in force however, and even in states that have allowed the renewal of grandmothered plans, some carriers have opted to end their grandmothered plans and replace them with ACA-compliant plans instead.

 Health insurance is a necessity, and it’s also now required by law